The IMPALA-2 trial

 aPAP clinical trial design

-The IMPALA-2 aPAP clinical trial is assessing the safety and efficacy of molgramostim nebulizer solution (molgramostim), an inhaled investigational drug, versus placebo for 48 weeks plus a 48-week open-label extension in adults with aPAP.
+The IMPALA-2 aPAP clinical trial is assessing the safety and efficacy of molgramostim nebulizer solution (molgramostim), an inhaled investigational drug, versus placebo for 48 weeks plus a 96-week open-label extension in adults with aPAP.
+(The open label period of the study is being extended from 48-weeks to 96-weeks, pending applicable regulatory and ethics committee approvals for the extension.)
 Both molgramostim and placebo are administered on top of the current standard of care, which includes supplemental oxygen when required and rescue treatment with whole lung lavage, if needed.

 - Screening period: 6 weeks to determine eligibility